-Let's get the party started!
-Bring your friends together over this Tropical Fruit, Nut and Cheese Platter and start the night off on a festive, healthy note!
-This appetizer platter is full of exotic fruits, different cheeses and mixed nuts.
+This Tropical Fruit Nut and Cheese Platter will keep your friends or family happy and help to start your night off on a fun, healthy note!
+This appetizer platter is full of exotic fruits, delicious cheeses and mixed nuts.
 (And it's naturally gluten free!)

-Choose the best quality fruit you can find, as it will also have the most flavour.
+fruit: Choose the best quality fruit you can find for a grazing board, as it will also have the most flavour.
 You might want to buy it a few days before you plan to serve it, as some fruits (like mango, for example) sometimes need time to ripen.
 I chose dragon fruit, persimmon, mango, fresh figs, honeydew melon, Santa melon, clementines, sugared cranberries and Medjool dates.
 Avoid fruit that will discolour when exposed to the air, like apples and pears.

-I added four different types of cheese: Brie, Raclette, Gruyère, and Cheddar and set out a bowl of my favourite mixed nuts (from Costco.)
+cheese: I added four different types of cheese: Brie, Raclette, Gruyère, and Cheddar.
+Choose your favourite cheese to add to this grazing board.
 Cutting or cubing the cheese makes it easy for your friends to help themselves.

-How you cut fruit can make it more (or less) appetizing
+How you cut tropical fruit can make it more (or less) appetizing.

 To cut a mango, examine it to find the slight bump in the skin that indicates which way the seed is aligned.
 Slice down on each side to remove the seed.
 Slice the flesh lengthwise and crosswise, run a knife around the edge and bend the fruit "inside out" so the cubes pop up.